-Jazz guitarists love chord melody, and for good reason.
+Jazz guitarists love chord melody arrangements, and for good reason.

-By studying the arrangements and concepts in this lesson, you expand your repertoire and learn how to build your own chord melodies.
+y studying the arrangements and techniques in this lesson, you expand your repertoire and learn how to build your own chord melodies.

 More importantly, you can apply the concepts in this lesson to other chord melodies you’re working on in the practice room.